Which interactive solution is right for my classroom?

 Which interactive solution is best for my budget?

 Budget is undoubtedly one of the most important factors to consider when discussing potential classroom transformations and technology upgrades.
-The uncertainty of public funding, initiatives curbed through public policy, and the consideration of opportunity costs to not purchasing new equipment.
-These factors become more difficult to debate with each new technology implementation.
+The uncertainty of public funding, initiatives curbed through public policy, and the consideration of opportunity costs to not purchasing new equipment make the discussion even more difficult.

 Extensive research over the past decade has proven that modern interactive tools are far more effective at improving the learning capabilities of students at all grade levels.
 There is no debate about the benefits that interactive technology brings to the classroom.
-At Advanced Classroom Technologies, we want to help educators prepare students for the future with the most advanced tools possible.
-Our hope is that this blog might help educators get answers to certain questions that can impede their decisions to implementing technology solutions that fulfill the needs of instruction, increase student engagement, promote student collaboration and enhance the student learning experience.
-If you find yourself in this very predicament, give us a call, we here to help.
+At Advanced Classroom Technologies, we want to help educators prepare students for the future with the most effective technology tools possible.
+Our hope is that this blog might help educators get answers to questions that impede their decisions to implementing technology solutions.
+If you have questions or need help solving an edtech integration problem, feel free to reach to Advanced Classroom Technologies.
+We can provide a solution. email@example.com